Getting Started with Pgvector: A Guide for Developers Exploring Vector Databases

 Pgvector has scalability issues when it comes to dealing with high-dimensional vectors.
 Storing vector data may also introduce additional storage and indexing overheads.
 It is also important to consider the space your vector data needs and how it could affect query performance.

 Moreover, Pgvector only supports one type of index called IVFFlat.
 This limitation affects the properties of the vectors as well as the size of the datasets you store.
-It also means that there is no default storage optimization.
+It also means that there is no default storage optimization with a Pgvector index.

 In summary, Pgvector is a PostgreSQL extension that enables the storage and search of vector embeddings.
 However, it has limited abilities and performance.
 Fortunately, many dedicated vector databases like Milvus are available today that do a far better job due to improved indices or algorithms.